kaisenlinux/manpages-dev/packages/driftnet.md

        -b     Beep when a new image is displayed.

        -i interface
               Listen to packets on interface.
-By default, driftnet will try to pick up traffic on all interfaces, but this does not work with all versions of pcap(3); on such systems, an in‐ terface must be specified.
+By default, driftnet will try to pick up traffic on all interfaces, but this does not work with all versions of pcap(3); on such systems, an interface must be specified.
 On some systems, driftnet can only use promiscuous mode if an interface is specified.

        -f file
               Instead of listening on an interface, read captured packets from a pcap(3); dump file; file can be a named pipe for use with Kismet or similar.

        -p     Do not put the interface into promiscuous mode.

        -a     Operate in `adjunct mode', where driftnet gathers images for use by another program, such as Jamie Zawinski's webcollage.
-In this mode, no window is displayed; images  are  cap‐ tured and saved in a temporary directory, and their names written on standard output.
+In this mode, no window is displayed;  images  are captured and saved in a temporary directory, and their names written on standard output.

        -m number
               In  adjunct  mode,  silently  drop  images if there are more than number in the temporary directory.
-It is assumed that another process will delete images which it has processed.
+It is assumed that another process will delete images which it has pro‐ cessed.

        -x prefix
               The filename prefix to use when saving images, by default `driftnet-'.